CME211/notes/lecture-11/lecture-11.md

 ### Advantage

-Compiler warnings will tell you if you are missing some cases.
+Most compiler will give you a warning if you don't use all enumeration elements in switch statement cases.

 ```c++
 switch (d)